WILD YAK EXPEDITIONS' PHILOSOPHY

 WILD YAK EXPEDITIONS' is proud to support our local staff by providing them with a fair salary, encouraging them to take mountaineering workshops, wilderness first aid training, environmental preservation courses, garbage management, team leadership, and language refreshers on a regular basis.

-Our Assistant Guide: Our Assistant Guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
-He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the Group runs smoothly.
-He is equipped with an emergency first aid kit and walks along with the members to monitor the Group.
+Our assistant Climbing Sherpa: he also has a government license but must work as an assistant guide during some time to become a company approved Guide.
+He assists the Guide with all the essential duties, ensuring the safety and checking that the performance of the group runs smoothly.
+Accompanying and supporting the guide during climbing of peak.
+He is equipped with an emergency first aid kit and walks along with the clients to monitor the group.

 Our Porters: WILD YAK EXPEDITIONS has its own reliable porters.
 It is their responsibility to carry your luggage during the trekking with proper handling standards.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters' rights and have high standards to make sure that they treated well.
 We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and medical insurances.

 In some places where the porters are usually replaced by mules, it is the responsibility of the mule driver ("mule man") to ensure that the transportation of material is done in an appropriate manner.

 ACCOMMODATION & MEAL